nasa-jpl/open-source-rover/mechanical/body/README.md

 ![parts](images/diff_parts.jpg)

+TODO: update image to show M4x6mm button screws instead of the M4x6mm socket head screws show here (and in the CAD)

 Assemble the idler bearing hub following the [instructions on GoBilda](https://www.gobilda.com/idler-bearing-hub-32mm-od-16mm-height/).

 Connect the block mount to the 7-hole linkage using M4x10mm button-head screws.
 Connect the 20mm threaded rod to a steel ball linkage on each end to create two turnbuckles.